ORLADEYO- berotralstat hydrochloride capsule ORLADEYO- berotralstat hydrochloride pellet

 • ORLADEYO is not used to treat an acute HAE attack.

-• Do not take more than one capsule of ORLADEYO a day because extra doses can cause heart rhythm problems.
+• Do not take more than 1 dose of ORLADEYO a day because extra doses can cause heart rhythm problems.

 • It is not known if ORLADEYO is safe and effective to treat an acute HAE attack.